 WABE’s Evening News Editor is responsible for the afternoon and overnight production of radio content and selected online content as needed.
-This includes ensuring the afternoon newscasts on the air, editing stories, leaving completed news items for the AM newscasts, overseeing the overnight rundown completed by the PM Producer, and communicating instructions for work in progress and possible next-day assignments for the morning crew.
+This includes ensuring the quality of our afternoon newscasts, editing stories, leaving completed news items for the AM newscasts, overseeing the overnight rundown completed by the PM Producer, and communicating instructions for the morning crew.

 The Evening News Editor works under the supervision of the Managing Editor and in collaboration with the Deputy Managing Editor to manage the day-to-day coverage of news.
 The Evening News Editor has the responsibilities of news planning, reporting, editing, and production in coordination with the Managing and Deputy Managing Editor.
 The Evening News Editor helps maintain ethical, editorial, and stylistic standards established by the Managing Editor and WABE’s award-winning, ambitious newsroom.

 This Evening News Editor must have flexibility in scheduling and could be asked to work nights.
 The traditional shift is noon-8pm.
 This position will also be on a weekend rotation for editing on-call once every four weeks and could be asked to fill in for other editors as needed.
-This position may have flexibility to work remotely some of the time, but the right candidate will be based in metro Atlanta or be willing to relocate to the area.
+This position may have flexibility to work remotely, but the right candidate will be based in metro Atlanta or be willing to relocate to the area.

-- Takes hand-off from assigning editor (Managing Editor or Deputy Managing Editor) and manages afternoon and overnight news desk.
+- Takes hand-off from morning assignment editor and manages afternoon and overnight news desk.

 - Keeps tabs of wires and media outlets for late-breaking news.

-- Writes and reports stories as needed for evening or next-day’s AM newscasts
+- Writes and reports stories as needed for evening or next-day newscasts

 - Oversees content for the afternoon and evening team (ATC Host and PM Producer), including setting reporter deadlines and coordinating with producers and anchors on story selection and newscast lineup.

-- Adjusts assignments and makes new assignments when necessary to reflect changes in news planning and news developments during the daily news cycle and to ensure there is adequate material for AM newscasts.
+- Adjusts assignments and makes new assignments when necessary to reflect changes in news planning and news developments during the day to ensure there is adequate material for AM newscasts.

 - Alerts relevant departments of changes to newscast schedules as requested by Managing Editor.
 This includes but is not limited to Program Director, Operations, and Marketing.